Configuring network authentication service

 - In IBM Navigator for i, expand .

-- On the Specify realm information page, enter the name of the default realm in the Default realm field.
+- On the Welcome page, in the Specify Realm Information portion of the page, enter the name of the default realm in the Default realm field.
 If you are using Microsoft Active Directory for Kerberos authentication, select Microsoft Active Directory is used for Kerberos authentication.
 Click Next.